 Goblins have a reputation as simple creatures who love songs, fire, and eating disgusting things and who hate reading, dogs, and horses—and there are a great many for whom this description fits perfectly.
 However, great changes have come to goblinkind, and more and more goblins resist conformity to these stereotypes.
 Even among goblins that are more worldly, many still exemplify their old ways in some small manner, just to a more sensible degree.
 Some goblins remain deeply fascinated with fire or fearlessly devour a meal that might turn others’ stomachs.
 Others are endless tinkerers and view their companions’ trash as the components of gadgets yet to be made.

 Health.
 Your health increases by 6.

 Hard Head, Big Teeth.
 Goblins are known for their balloon-like heads and enormous maws which are filled with razor-sharp teeth.
-Your teeth are natural weapons, which you can use to make unarmed strikes.
+Your teeth are natural weapons, which you can use to make unarmed strikes that you are capable with.
 If you hit with them, you deal piercing damage equal to 1d4 + your Strength or Dexterity, instead of the bludgeoning damage normal for an unarmed strike.

 Nimble Escape.
 Goblins know to run when things get heated.
-As a reaction, which you take when you are the target of an opportunity attack, you can impose disadvantage on that attack.
+As a reaction, which you use when you are the target of an opportunity attack, you can impose disadvantage on that attack.

 Nimbleness.
-You can move through the space of any creature that is of a size larger than yours and you have advantage on ability checks to avoid or escape a grapple.
+You can move through the space of any creature that is of a size larger than yours and you have advantage on skill checks to avoid or escape a grapple.